 Study emphasizing the process of planning the accumulation, conservation, and distribution of an estate to accomplish personal tax and nontax objectives.
 Topics include federal estate and gift taxes, wills, intestacy, the probate process, the use of trusts, property ownership forms, life insurance, lifetime gifting, the unified credit, charitable deductions, intrafamily and business transfers, valuation planning, and postmortem planning techniques.
 3 Credits (3 Lecture) Prerequisite(s): FIN305 or FIN350.
-As needed.
+Fall Only.

 Retirement Planning and Employee Benefits

 Study of personal tax-deferred retirement programs and the framework for calculating annual savings needed to reach income goals.
 Focus on qualified plan design, with an emphasis on the advantages and disadvantages of specific types of qualified plans for the owners of small to medium sized businesses.
 Topics include qualified plan design, retirement planning, deferred compensation, group life and health insurance, and other employee benefits.
 3 Credits (3 Lecture) Prerequisite(s): FIN305 or FIN350.
-As needed.
+Spring Only.